-Leander Altifois Dolphin represents public school districts and private schools in education and employment matters, including student discipline, special education disputes, disability-related matters, employee discipline and discharge, and investigations.
-In addition, she represents clients in claims before the Commission on Human Rights and Opportunities and the Office of Civil Rights.
+Leander A. Dolphin is a partner in the firm’s School Law practice group and serves as Co-Chair of the firm’s Committee on Diversity and Inclusion.
+She represents public school districts, independent schools, and colleges and universities in education and employment matters, including student discipline, sexual harassment (Title IX) matters, disability-related matters, employee discipline and discharge, special education disputes, and investigations.
+In addition, she represents clients in claims before state and federal courts and administrative agencies.
 Leander also represents private and non-profit clients in employment litigation matters, and provides counseling in employment law to clients in both the private and public sectors.

 Successfully represented a Connecticut Board of Education in defense of a claim brought under the Individuals with Disabilities Education Act ("IDEA").
 The Parent sued our client, claiming that the Board was required to fund an extended day program at a private placement.
 The Board of Education prevailed at hearing, with the hearing officer finding that the District had provided a free appropriate public education for the student, and the student did not require placement in an extended day program at public expense.

 Your e-mail and any information in your e-mail to this individual are

 not protected by the attorney client privilege.
 Therefore your e-mail

 should not contain any confidential information and should be for

 general information purposes only.
 The e-mail to this individual is not

 intended to create, and does not constitute, an attorney-client